Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs

-\textbf{Why this matters.} The ambient diameter $D$ makes the prefactor $(1 + e^{\Llog D})$ astronomically large ($\Llog \cdot D$ ranges from 10 to 150).
-But modal and text representations often occupy a much smaller effective region.
-We estimate the effective support diameter $D_{\text{eff}}$ via the participation ratio of the pooled representation covariance (\S\ref{sec:bound_validation}), yielding $\Llog \cdot D_{\text{eff}} \in [3, 7]$ and a moderate prefactor ($\sim$20--1100).
+\textbf{Why this matters.} The ambient diameter $D$ makes the prefactor $(1 + e^{\Llog D})$ extremely large ($\Llog \cdot D$ ranges from 10 to 150), while representations in modal and text space frequently lie in a far smaller effective volume.
+We estimate the effective support diameter $D_{\text{eff}}$ from the participation ratio of the pooled representation covariance (\S\ref{sec:bound_validation}), yielding $\Llog \cdot D_{\text{eff}} \in [3, 7]$ and a moderate prefactor ($\sim$20--1100).